tldr-pages/tldr/pages/common/pbmupc.md

 # pbmupc

-> Generate an image of a Universal Product Code (UPC).
+> Generate a PBM image of a Universal Product Code (UPC).
 > More information: <https://netpbm.sourceforge.net/doc/pbmupc.html>.

 - Generate a UPC for the specified product type, manufacturer code, and product code: